"Best and Worst Meals for Diabetes-Savvy Dining" Review

 Are you prediabetic or diabetic and attempting to lose weight?
-Here are 3 examples that you can keep in mind while dining out (from the Webmd article "Best and Worst Meals for Diabetes-Savvy Dining”).
+Here are three examples that you can keep in mind while dining out (from the Webmd article "Best and Worst Meals for Diabetes-Savvy Dining”).

 The count: 2,060 calories, 276 g carbs